anjuanilkumar36/anjuanilkumar36/README.md

 - Web-based interface

 **My contribution:**
+- Served as the Team Lead for this final-year project.
 - Developed the React.js frontend interface
 - Worked with the Django-based application
 - Assisted with project deployment and integration